imbesat-rizvi/imbesat-rizvi.github.io/content/publication/CausalAssociationsInTweets/index.md

 abstract: |

+  **Background** -- Intervening in and preventing diabetes distress requires an understanding of its causes and, in particular, from a patient’s perspective.
+Social media data provide direct access to how patients see and understand their disease and consequently show the causes of diabetes distress.

-  **Objective** -- Leveraging machine learning methods, we aim to extract both explicit and implicit cause-effect associations in patient-reported, diabetes-related tweets and provide a tool to better understand opinion, feelings and observations shared within the diabetes online community from a causality perspective.
+  **Objective** -- Leveraging machine learning methods, we aim to extract both explicit and implicit cause-effect relationships in patient-reported diabetes-related tweets and provide a methodology to better understand the opinions, feelings, and observations shared within the diabetes online community from a causality perspective.

-  **Materials and Methods** -- More than 30 million diabetes-related tweets in English were collected between April 2017 and January 2021.
+  **Methods** -- More than 30 million diabetes-related tweets in English were collected between April 2017 and January 2021.
 Deep learning and natural language processing methods were applied to focus on tweets with personal and emotional content.
-A cause-effect-tweet dataset was manually labeled and used to train 1) a fine-tuned Bertweet model to detect causal sentences containing a causal association 2) a CRF model with BERT based features to extract possible cause-effect associations.
-Causes and effects were clustered in a semi-supervised approach and visualised in an interactive cause-effect-network.
+A cause-effect tweet data set was manually labeled and used to train (1) a fine-tuned BERTweet model to detect causal sentences containing a causal relation and (2) a conditional random field model with Bidirectional Encoder Representations from Transformers (BERT)-based features to extract possible cause-effect associations.
+Causes and effects were clustered in a semisupervised approach and visualized in an interactive cause-effect network.

-  **Results** -- Causal sentences were detected with a recall of 68% in an imbalanced dataset.
-A CRF model with BERT based features outperformed a fine-tuned BERT model for cause-effect detection with a macro recall of 68%.
-This led to 96,676 sentences with cause-effect associations.
-"Diabetes" was identified as the central cluster followed by "Death" and "Insulin".
-Insulin pricing related causes were frequently associated with "Death".
+  **Results** -- Causal sentences were detected with a recall of 68% in an imbalanced data set.
+A conditional random field model with BERT-based features outperformed a fine-tuned BERT model for cause-effect detection with a macro recall of 68%.
+This led to 96,676 sentences with cause-effect relationships.
+“Diabetes” was identified as the central cluster followed by “death” and “insulin.”
+Insulin pricing–related causes were frequently associated with death.

-  **Conclusions** -- A novel methodology was developed to detect causal sentences and identify both explicit and implicit, single and multi-word cause and corresponding effect as expressed in diabetes-related tweets leveraging BERT-based architectures and visualised as cause-effect-network.
-Extracting causal associations on real-life, patient reported outcomes in social media data provides a useful complementary source of information in diabetes research.
+  **Conclusions** -- A novel methodology was developed to detect causal sentences and identify both explicit and implicit, single and multiword cause, and the corresponding effect, as expressed in diabetes-related tweets leveraging BERT-based architectures and visualized as cause-effect network.
+Extracting causal associations in real life, patient-reported outcomes in social media data provide a useful complementary source of information in diabetes research.

 # Summary.
 An optional shortened abstract.